marty90/priv-accept/README.md

-## Cookie-Accept
+## Priv-Accept

-Accept automatically the Cookie Warnings to allow automated measurements of web tracking as real users experience.
+Accept automatically the Privacy Policies to allow automated measurements of the web as real users experience.
-Cookie-Accept visits a URL and uses a heuristic to find the Cookie Banner and accept cookies.
+Priv-Accept visits a URL and uses a heuristic to find and click the accept button on privacy policies.
 It is based on a set of keywords to find the right button/link.

 Given a website, the tool accomplishes these tasks:

 * Visits the website with a fresh browser profile
-* Clicks on the Cookie Accept button, if one is found
+* Clicks on the Accept button, if one is found
 * Re-visits the URL after the consent is given
 * Stores a rich log files containing metadata on the visits, including all URLs, installed cookies and performance metrics (e.g., OnLoad time)